a man profile

 two elderly friends drinking tea, one wearing a hearing aid.

-Catarrh in Ears and Dizziness
+Catarrh in ears and dizziness

-In some cases, these symptoms may be mild and temporary, resolving on their own as the mucus clears.
-However, persistent or worsening balance issues may indicate an underlying condition that requires medical attention.
-If dizziness continues for more than a few days, or if it is accompanied by hearing loss, pain, or a feeling of fullness in the ear, it is advisable to consult a healthcare professional or GP.
-A proper diagnosis can help determine the cause and guide appropriate treatment, which may include medication, ear drops, or other interventions aimed at restoring middle ear function.
+You should consult a healthcare professional or GP if dizziness lasts more than a few days, or if it is accompanied by hearing loss, ear pain, or a feeling of fullness in the ear.
+A proper diagnosis can help identify the cause and guide suitable treatment, which may include medication, ear drops, or other interventions aimed at restoring middle ear function and improving balance.

 Try our online hearing test